reeshuffled/reeshuffled.github.io/_posts/2025-01-11-Eating-Animals.md

 ---
+description: Part memoir and part investigative report, Eating Animals is the groundbreaking moral examination of vegetarianism, farming, and the food we eat every day that inspired the documentary of the same name.
 layout: post
+links:
+  citations: []
+  external: []
+  internal: []
+publish_datetime: '2025-01-11T08:09:04-05:00'
+slug: eating-animals
+started_at: '2025-01-01 20:58:00'
 tags:
 - Books
 - Veganism
 - '2025'
 title: Eating Animals by Jonathan Safran Foer
-slug: eating-animals
-description: Part memoir and part investigative report, Eating Animals is the groundbreaking moral examination of vegetarianism, farming, and the food we eat every day that inspired the documentary of the same name.
-started_at: '2025-01-01 20:58:00'
 type: notes
-publish_datetime: '2025-01-11T08:09:04-05:00'
-links:
-  internal: []
-  external: []
 ---

+{% include media-citation-card.html type="book" id="Eating Animals" %}

 “Mark Twain said that quitting smoking is among the easiest things one can do; he did it all the time.
 I would add vegetarianism to the list of easy things.”
 (7)
 * recidivism is real!